-Credit risk is the risk of financial losses incurred by the Company due to the failure of customers or counterparties of financial instruments to fulfill their contractual obligations.
-It mainly comes from the accounts receivable from customers of the Company.
+Credit risk is the risk of financial losses incurred by the merged company due to the failure of customers or counterparties of financial instruments to fulfill their contractual obligations.
+It mainly comes from the accounts receivable from customers of the merged company.